Minari Engineering: The Mk1 Club Sport

 The Mk1 Club Sport was Minari Engineerings first production kit.
 The chosen donor car was the Alfa Romeo Alfasud, this was primarily chosen due to the large number of Alfasuds being scrapped due to corrosion, but still having well functioning drive trains.
 Only 13 Mk1 cars were produced, and not all of them were finished or road registered.
 The Mk1 cars had extremely shallow doors, made so by the deep sills designed to keep the monocoque rigid.
 The boot aperture opened to the rear of the car, making access challenging for larger items.
 The bonnet opened forward as one piece, enabling good access to the engine bay.

 The headlights and windscreen were taken from a Citroen AX, along with a Ford Transit windscreen seal.
-The bonnet hinges are from the rear doors of a Land Rover Series III Safari and the rear lights are from an Alfasud.
+The bonnet hinges are from the rear doors of a Land Rover Series III Safari and the rear lights are from an Alfasud Sprint.

-The Mk2 Road Sport
+The Mk2 Road Sport (RS)

 The Mk2 Road Sport was an evolution of the Mk1 design.
 The cars featured the same engine and suspension fitment (donated from an Alfasud or 33), with an improved monocoque structure and updated styling.
 Whereas the Mk1 Club Sport utilised the Alfasud rear lights, the Mk2 used Mazda 121 (1991-1998) rear lights, and Mazda MX-3 headlights.
-There was an option to utilise fibreglass shrouds and install headlights from a John Deere tractor, which some owners opted for.
+There was an option to utilise fibreglass shrouds and install main/dip beam headlights from a Massey Ferguson tractor (Massey part number 1672766M91) and Main-beam only lights by Ring Automotive (Ring part number BRL056), which some owners opted for.

 The doors on the Mk2, whilst still shallow compared to most cars, were dropped further into the sill line to enable improved entry and egress to and from the vehicle, particularly when fitted with a roof.
 The Mk2 cars offered a hardtop option that had not been available on the Mk1's.

 Whereas the boot on the Mk1 opened towards the rear of the car, the Mk2's opened in a more conventional fashion.
 As part of the improved monocoque design, an additional bulkhead had been added between the passenger cabin and boot space, meaning that the boot was substantially smaller on the Mk2 cars.
 The dashboard was also revised, and came in two forms depending upon which donor car was opted for.
 The Alfasud-based cars had a dashboard which came down and around the gear shifter and mated with the transmission tunnel.
 The Alfa 33 based cars had a more flat and up-to-date looking dashboard design.

 The Mk2 retained use of the Citroen AX windscreen and Land Rover bonnet hinges, but opted for the door catches from a Fiat Panda.
 The external door release is embedded into the side body panel to the rear of the door as opposed to the door itself, making new entrants to the car occasionally somewhat confused.

+The Mk2 Road Sport Racing (RSR)

+The Mk2 Road Sport Racing was a light weight version of the Road Sport, manufactured with the following modifications: